Creating Art Around Life

-Deciphering the value I give the world, the universe, if you will, in exchange for the gift of my time on earth is my value proposition.
+Deciphering the value I give the world in exchange for the gift of my time on earth is my value proposition.
 It’s a term I learned in almost 7 years of owning a brick and mortar business.

 highschool years

-I abandoned a creative career after showing my accurate and colourful watercolour of my viola to my high school art teacher, Mr. Sanderson.
+I abandoned any thoughts of an art career after showing my accurate and colourful watercolour of my viola to my high school art teacher, Mr. Sanderson.
 Dutifully, I’m sure, he advised that the realism I loved was no longer relevant in 1973.

-My loving and terribly practical parents urged sensibility, too.
-I earned a science degree at University.
-I valued the advice of my parents and teachers.
+Also, my loving and terribly practical parents urged sensibility, too.
+So, I earned a science degree at University.
+Therefore it seems that I valued the advice of my parents and teachers.

 As a stay-at-home mum, I pursued art again with a vengeance.
 Between diaper changes and chasing babies, I launched a fledgling art portraiture business, creating colourful and accurate coloured pencil portraits.
 I valued pursuing what I really wanted in my heart.